Skip to content

 Summary

 This enhancement proposes a mechanism for the DCM control plane to actively monitor the health of service providers.
-Instead of providers pushing heartbeats, the DCM control plane will poll a /health endpoint on the service provider to verify liveness.
+Instead of providers pushing heartbeats, the DCM control plane will poll a /health endpoint on the service provider to verify liveness and backing provider health.

 Motivation